 Editor’s Note: The following text is a verbatim transcription of an article featuring stories by Captain William O. Benson (1911-1986).
 Beginning in 1971, Benson, a retired tugboat captain, reminisced about his 40 years on the Hudson River in a regular column for the Kingston (NY) Freeman’s Sunday Tempo magazine.
-Captain Benson's articles were compiled and transcribed by HRMM volunteers Carl and Joan Mayer.
+Captain Benson's articles were compiled and transcribed by HRMM volunteer Carl Mayer.
 See more of Captain Benson’s articles here.
 This article was originally published in Tempo on June 25, 1972.

 During the early 1920's, when I was a boy growing up in Sleightsburgh, church services used to be held every Sunday afternoon at the little Sleightsburgh chapel on First Street.

 The Rev. Mr. Anthony of Rondout would conduct the service and be assisted by Mr. Arthur S. Flemming, who later became the president of Ohio Wesleyan University and Secretary of Health, Education and Welfare in President Dwight Eisenhower’s cabinet.
 Mr. Flemming at that time had graduated from Kingston High School, but he had graduated so young that his father, Judge Harry Flemming, thought he should wait a year before going on to college.
 During that period, he used to assist Rev. Anthony almost every Sunday, being very active in church work.